25 May, 2020

 This point is directly connected with the previous one, just like technology and architecture are always intertwined.
 They are not the same thing, though.
 When I say “high-level architecture” I mean the differences between public cloud and own servers, what’s the load balancer and why you should have it, what’s VPN, DMZ, or why you should consider CDN when you have a lot of images in your database.
 Don’t be concerned, it all just sounds scary.
 I’m sure you’ll get a decent amount of preparation from architecture developers before venturing forth.

 This knowledge will surely gain you kudos from clients, external suppliers, and the team too.
 Having more kudos as the Project Manager is always a beneficial thing – not only for you but for the project as a whole too.
 It’s a big part of being professional and gaining trust from your clients.

 Nowadays, UI and UX is a massive part of the software development business.
 A lot of people don’t see the difference between them – but not you!

 There’s a high chance that at some point you’re going to cooperate with product designers.
 In order to get your ideas and thoughts across in conversations, you need some basic knowledge about what they do.
 Examples?
 Imagine there’s been a 40-minutes long discussion about planning graphic designs with customers and nobody seems to reach any conclusions – and there’s you, diplomatically suggesting A/B testing.
 Next stop: Nobel Peace Prize.

 For that part, I recommend free courses on Udemy.

 To be perfectly honest with you – it’s not even 25% of project management responsibilities and skills.
-At the same time, you need to start somewhere, and I think I provided a pretty good reference point.
-Maybe after this read, you just know that project management it’s your dream career path but you need to work on some areas.
+All project managers, even the best one, have started somewhere, though!
+I think I provided a pretty good reference point on how to become an IT project manager.
+Maybe after this read, you’ll realise that project management is your dream career path but you need to work on some areas and gain more experience.
 That’s a great first step!
 What’s next?
 “It depends”… this time on you!
-Good luck!